CSP Welding for Ingalls Shipbuilding

 - 16-week full-time program including hands-on, competency-based Structural and Pipe Welding instruction at Savannah Technical College.

-- Students will earn a two Welding Technical Certificates of Credit (Vertical Shielded Metal Arc Welding and Advanced Shielded Metal Arc Welding TCCs) (28 college credit hours).
+- Students will earn five Welding Technical Certificates of Credit (TCCs): Basic Shielded Metal Arc Welder, Vertical Shielded Metal Arc Welder, Advanced Shielded Metal Arc Welder, Flux Cored Arc Welder and Gas Tungsten Arc Welder TCCs (32 college credit hours).

 Upon welding training completion, students will: